th3cyb3rc0p/Cryptography-Notes/Week_2.md

 - 1999: NIST chooses 5 finalists
 - 2000: NIST chooses Rijndael as AES (designed in Belgium)

 Key sizes = 128, 192, 256 bits.
-Larger keys: slower but thought to be more secure.
+Larger keys: slower encryption but thought to be more secure.

 Block size = 128 bits